 Table 6-4 below shows which pages and parameters in the Setup Editor of the Control Setup have an effect on Programs in Program mode.
-Aside from assigning MIDI CC destinations for the PC3A's physical controllers, the Control Setup allows you to set other available parameters for each physical controller, such as Scale, Curve, Add, and Switch Type (see Continuous Controller Parameters.)
+Aside from assigning MIDI CC destinations for the PC3A's physical controllers, the Control Setup allows you to set other available parameters for each physical controller, such as Scale, Curve, Add, and Switch Type (see Continuous Controller Parameters on page 7-29 for details on these parameters.)